 A Comparison between Islamic and Conventional Stock Prices Performance: Evidence from Pakistan’s Equity Market – Saba Kausar

 Saba Kausar, in her paper compared the financial performance of Islamic and conventional stock prices in Pakistan’s equity market using Karachi Meezan Index as a proxy of Islamic index and the Karachi Stock Exchange Index is selected as a proxy of conventional index.

-Majdi Al Mustapha presented a case study of his country, Lebanon tracing important developments since the 19th century.
+Majdi Aref presented a case study of his country, Lebanon tracing important developments since the 19th century.
 Lebanon has had a great benefit from having a laissez-faire economy throughout history.
-As can be seen throughout its history, the greater the amount of economic freedom and less intervention, the greater it was able to prosper…Details
+As can be seen throughout its history, the greater the amount of economic freedom and less intervention, the greater it was able to prosper and…Details